Manikantan16/Candidate-Registration-Form-using-Python-Tkinter/README.md

   <b> 1st step: Add the Course Details: </b><br/><br/>
     <b>Add</b> <br/>
-          key in the "Course Name" and click "Add" course name will be added and displayed in the list below.
+          key in the "Course Name" and click "Add" course name will be added and displayed in the list/treeview below.

    <b>Update: </b><br/>
-       Select the course and update the coursename and click update and the course name will be updated and displayed in the list below.<br/>
+       Select the course and update the coursename and click update and the course name will be updated and displayed in the list/treeview below.<br/>

    <b>Reset: </b><br/>
        The "Reset" button will clear all the fields.